Hong Kong Layover: How To Plan For Your Extended Layover And Explore The City

 Step 2 – You’ve landed at HKG.
 Now what?!

-The Hong Kong Airport is one of my favorite in the world because of “Airport Express“.
+The Hong Kong Airport is one of my favourite in the world because of “Airport Express“.
 It’s a line on the MTR, Hong Kong’s public transportation system, which connects the airport to urban areas.

 Once you have cleared customs, look for the Airport Express kiosk.
 From here you will choose the stop you want to get out at and buy your ticket.
 Buy a return ticket since you will be coming back to the airport and it is cheaper to buy a round-trip ticket.
 Just be sure to stick to your schedule and give yourself time for return and to go through security again.